 The work of L.M.
 Montgomery (1874–1942) and its derivatives have been at the centre of my research program for almost two decades.
 Not only does my work encompass the vast set of primary texts of an author whose popularity and influence persist more than a century after the publication of Anne of Green Gables, but also it traces the extent of her cultural footprint in adaptations and tourist sites, copyright and trademark legislation, book history, online communities, periodical culture, the archive, and the reception of these Canadian texts in markets around the world.
 My six books on this author include a three-volume critical anthology, The L.M.
 Montgomery Reader (University of Toronto Press, 2013–15), which consists of rare essays by Montgomery, interviews with her, commentary and scholarship on her work, coverage of her death and funeral, and reviews of her books, and an edition of her rediscovered final book, The Blythes Are Quoted (Penguin Canada, 2009), which was reissued as a Penguin Modern Classics Edition in 2018.
 I recently prepared and introduced a Penguin Classics Deluxe Edition of Anne of Green Gables (2017).
 I am now editor of The L.M.
-Montgomery Library (University of Toronto Press), which collects Montgomery's extensive periodical work, beginning with A Name for Herself: Selected Writings, 1891–1917 (forthcoming in 2018) and A World of Songs: Selected Poems, 1894–1921 (forthcoming in 2019).
+Montgomery Library (University of Toronto Press), which collects Montgomery's extensive periodical work, beginning with A Name for Herself: Selected Writings, 1891–1917 (2018) and A World of Songs: Selected Poems, 1894–1921 (2019).